Engineering on Heating Systems

 Focus on the General View

-Due to political guidelines for environmental and climate protection, the technical development on heating technology has made great progress.
+In the development of heating technology, great strides have been made due to the requirements of climate and environmental protection.
 This relates to the increase of efficiency as well as to the reduction of the use of fossil energy carriers and the reduction of pollutant- and greenhouse gas emissions.

 Although low-temperature boilers prevail among existing oil burner installations, more efficient condensing boilers are constantly gaining market shares.
 Due to new standards in civil engineering with regard to insulation, the heat demand decreases, especially in the new building sector.
 At the moment, several different technologies which provide efficient and low-pollutant heating systems at low thermal power are being developed.
 This accounts, for instance, for the use of alternative heat sources, such as solar heat or heat pumps, in combination with liquid fuels.
 In this case, the combustion technology provides the necessary security of heating supply during unfavourable weather conditions.